galasa-dev/cli/docs/generated/galasactl_runs_submit.md

 ```
       --bundle strings             bundles of which tests will be selected from, bundles are selected if the name contains this string, or if --regex is specified then matches the regex
       --class strings              test class names to run from the specified stream or portfolio.
-The format of each entry is osgi-bundle-name/java-class-name .
+The format of each entry is {osgi-bundle-name}/{java-class-name}.
+Multiple values can be supplied using a comma-separated list of values, or by using multiple instances of the --class flag.
 Java class names are fully qualified.
 No .class suffix is needed.
       --gherkin strings            Gherkin feature file URL.
 Should start with 'file://'.
   -g, --group string               the group name to assign the test runs to, if not provided, a psuedo unique id will be generated
   -h, --help                       Displays the options for the 'runs submit' command.